 Was the moto of Akaitcho Hall, Yellowknife, NWT.
 It means "That they may all be one."
 With Inuit, Filipino, French Canadian, English and Scottish band members, we all became Mother Flag and Country.

 We did not just play at Akaitcho, Sir John or St. Patrick School.
 We played The Elks Hall, Con.
-Mines, Giant Mines, The Hoist Room, The Explorer (Exploiter), The Golden Range (Strange Range) and The Yellowknife Inn.
-We even flew to Fort Smith to do their Grad.
-Ours worst gig was in Providence (a very long dusty drive and I remember who turned off the furnace).
+Mines, Giant Mines, The Hoist Room, The Golden Range (Strange Range) and The Yellowknife Inn.
+Though, we missed The Explorer (Exploiter) by a couple of years, we did fly to Fort Smith to do their Grad.
+Ours worst gig was in Fort Providence (the 300 km cold, bumpy drive was hard on my 6L6s, and I remember who shut off the furnace, Lakandula).

 I often suggest eating together for team building (the band did that), but the best team building is playing music together.

 Dan Pronovost and Chris Morgan were in the 1971 band.
 I remember Chris impressed me with his Teac reel-to-reel tape-deck and Sennheiser headphones.

 I got the nickname "Scotty" that year.
 The other two members were Gerard Menard, our bass player (his brother had a pickup, I'm not sure which was more important).
 Finally, Alan Hyatt was our drummer, but would rather have been the singer.
 I jammed with Alan for hours, playing guitar (maybe I wanted to play lead).

 In 1972, Joe Otokiak joined us to replace Chris on lead guitar.
 I did not know until recently that his cousin is Mabel Oyakyoak.
 Mabel writes to me every Christmas with northern adventures that make me feel truly Canadian.

 Lakandula Baban (keyboards) and I were room mates, and we branched off our rock band work to do a lounge gig at the Elks club.